 1 tsp Apple Cider Vinegar

 Pre-heat oven to 350°F and prepare donut trays.

 Stir together the sugar, flour, baking powder, baking soda, salt, and spice.
 Set aside.

 In another bowl, mix the oil, pumpkin puree, milk, vinegar, and maple syrup.
 Add the wet ingredients to the dry and mix well.

 Fill the donut molds about 3/4 full and smooth the tops (perfection is not essential).
 Bake for about 15 minutes, until they are round and golden (a toothpick will come out clean).
 Remove from oven and let cool in trays for about 5 minutes, before transferring to rack.

-Stir together 1/4 cup granulated sugar and 1 tbsp of cinnamon.
-When donuts are completely cool, brush one with melted margarine and roll in sugar mixture (you can also put sugar mixture in a bag and shake instead).
+Stir together 3/4 cup granulated sugar and 3 tbsp of cinnamon.
+Melt 3 tablespoons of margarine… When donuts have cooled, brush one with melted margarine and roll in sugar mixture (you can also put sugar mixture in a bag and shake instead).
 Repeat with each donut.